-In moderate to severe cases a corrective osteotomy of the tibia is performed to set the leg straight and to prevent further damage to the joint surface.
+In moderate to severe cases a corrective osteotomy of the tibia (cutting of the shin bone) is performed to set the leg straight and to prevent further damage to the joint surface.
 This will allow the medial growth plate to heal and normal growth should then resume.
-If both legs are involved, you and your orthopedic surgeon will decide if it is best to do one or both legs at the same time.
+If both legs are involved, you and your orthopaedic surgeon will decide if it is best to do one or both legs at the same time.
 Many times it is done in a staged manner to allow the child to be as independent and mobile as possible.

-Your child will stay in the hospital for two to three nights following the surgery.
+Your child will stay in the hospital for 2 - 3 nights following the surgery.
 He may be placed in a long leg cast or an external fixator may be used (a device with pins that attaches to the leg).
-Initially he will not bear weight on the affected leg(s) for about four to six weeks, or until early evidence of healing is seen on X-ray.
-A physical therapist will show your child how to move about with crutches, a walker, or a wheelchair.
-The nurses will teach you and your child how to clean the pin sites daily.
+Initially he will not bear weight on the affected leg(s) for about 4-6 weeks, or until early evidence of healing is seen on X-ray.
+Physical Therapy will show your child how to move about with crutches, a walker, or a wheelchair.
+The nurses will teach you and your child how to do a daily pin site care.

-In milder case of tibia vara, where the angle is measured to be less than fifteen degrees, surgery may be considered to slow down the growth on the outside (lateral) portion of the growth plate and to prevent worsening of the deformity as the child continues to grow.
-Changing the way a growth plate grows is called a hemiepiphyseodesis.
-In the surgery, bone staples are used on the outside part of the tibia at the level of the growth plate.
-If the inside growth plate can resume normal growth while the outside growth plate is slowed by the bone staples, the condition may stay the same or improve.
-Postoperatively, the adolescent is on crutches for 3-6 weeks and limited from physical education for 12 weeks.
+With milder cases, minor surgery may be considered that may slow down the rate of bowing and produce some amount of straightening of the leg.
+Changing the way a growth plate grows is called a hemi-epiphyseodesis.
+In the surgery, an incision is made on the outside part of the shinbone and 2-4 bone staples are driven into the bone around the growth plate which acts as clamps.
+If the inside growth plate can resume some normal growth and the outside growth plate is slowed by the bone staples, the condition may stay the same or improve.
+Postoperatively, the adolescent is on crutches for 3-6 weeks and limited from physical education for 4-6 weeks.